 One of these outstanding people is Eike König, a designer and a founder of the design studio Hort.
 Eike König was a speaker at one of our events for creatives – Creative Loop: Kyiv-Berlin – during which he delivered a talk with a great deal of insights.
-The designer’s lecture included fake facts, celebrity shissle, a bit of BS and some behind the curtain rumours.
+The designer’s lecture included fake facts, celebrity shissle, a bit of BS and some behind the curtain rumors.
 Sounds fun, and we are happy to share all these inspiring things with you.

 Art does not need pictures.
 Art needs questions

 You have definitely heard a couple of times that art and design are about visualization but Eike König has a different perspective on this statement.
 According to him, graphic design is not what you see but what you think.
 It has to motivate people to live in better societies and designers are those who should foster it by means of their problem-solving skills.

 The roots of this idea trace to “The First Things First Manifesto”, published by British graphic designer Ken Garland in 1964.
 The copy was undersigned by 20 other creatives.
 They claimed that “there are other things more worth using skill and experience on than trivial commercial ads that contribute nothing to the national prosperity”.
 As to other things they referred to books and periodicals, signs for streets and buildings, catalogs, scientific and industrial publications and “other media that promote the greater awareness of the world”.